-They have just spent a long hard day meeting (or not) expectations, doing things they don’t want to do, following orders, coping as best they can, and hopefully working hard and learning.
+They have just spent a long hard day meeting (or not) expectations, doing things they might not want to do, following orders, coping for hours, and hopefully working hard and learning.
+Probably the last they want to do is go over their day with you.
 They need a break.
-They need to know here is the place where I am completely accepted and loved.
+They need to know here is the place where I can be myself.
 They need to chill.

 Each of these 5 questions is filled with an expectation.

-1. What if school was terrible?
+What if school was terrible?
 Your child may or may not want to tell you because he has a picture of exactly how you will react with his answer.
-Does he want to tell you the truth and have you get upset and immediately ask more questions?
+Does he want to tell you the truth and upset you and immediately ask more questions?
 Or does he want to make you happy so you won’t do the above.
 Even if it all went well, he doesn’t want to go through the details of the day.

 Safest answer: “Fine.”

-2. Homework is the last thing she wants to think about right now.
-Going through her head with this question is, Do you expect me to work all the time?
-You must think I can’t do anything right.
+Homework is the last thing she wants to think about right now.
+She might be thinking, Do you really expect me to work all the time?
+You must think I’m stupid.
 Get off my back.
-Your child has many more important things on her mind once she is out of school and none of them have to do with homework.
+Your child has many more important things on her mind once she is out of school and it’s likely that none of them have to do with homework.

 Safest answer: “I don’t have any.”

-3. Your child hears that all you care about is homework and grades.
+Your child hears from this question that all you care about is homework and grades.
 Is that true?
 Make sure you don’t have to police your child’s homework time.
 Establish ground rules about homework at the beginning of each year.
 With your guidance, allow your child to determine the best time and place to do homework.
-Keep it as consistent as possible and ask each day if she would like your help.
-Let her know when you’re available and when not.
+Keep it as consistent as possible let him know you’re there for help.
+But let him be in charge of his homework.

 Safest answer: “Later.”